 - Students who lack a stable place to live, live without utilities, or live with someone other than a parent or legal guardian, OR whose family is forced to live with another family for financial reasons have the right to enroll in school immediately, even if lacking documentation normally required for enrollment; such as previous school records, medical or immunization records, proof of residency, birth certificate, proof of guardianship, or other documents.
-For more information regarding McKinney-Vento which guarantees these supports, see ADDITIONAL INFORMATION REGARDING MCKINNEY-VENTO ACT FOR STUDENTS IN CERTAIN LIVING SITUATIONS below. - Students in Foster Care have the same rights to be enrolled, even if they are lacking documentation normally required, as students living in situations qualifying them for McKinney-Vento support.
-For more information regarding supports and services for students living in foster care situations, see ADDITIONAL INFORMATION REGARDING STUDENTS IN FOSTER CARE below. - Homeschooled and Private School Students entering the district are placed in the appropriate grade level as reasonably determined by the school.
+For more information regarding McKinney-Vento which guarantees these supports.
+McKinney-Vento Act information at this link. - Students in Foster Care have the same rights to be enrolled, even if they are lacking documentation normally required, as students living in situations qualifying them for McKinney-Vento support.
+More information regarding supports and services for students living in foster care situations is available at this link.

+- Homeschooled and Private School Students entering the district are placed in the appropriate grade level as reasonably determined by the school.
 The school may administer tests or utilize other reasonable means to determine placement.
 Transcripts from non-accredited programs will not be included on the student's official transcript.
 Transcripts from accredited programs will be evaluated for possible course and grade credit. - Suspended Students may return to a regular classroom setting upon completion or expiration of suspension terms. - Foreign Exchange Students who participate in a certified exchange program may be accepted at an OKCPS school site at the discretion of the site principal.
 Sponsoring agencies and host families should review the POLICY F-02-R1 Enrollment of Exchange Students at the Board of Education tab on the district website.